-- provides information on issues such as pharmacist provider status, HIPAA, third-parties, patient safety, Medicaid, and Compounding (USP 795/797), and Medicare to pharmacists, consumers, and policymakers.
+- Provides information on issues such as pharmacist provider status, HIPAA, third parties, patient safety, Medicaid, Compounding (USP 795/797), and Medicare to pharmacists, consumers, and policymakers.

-- educates employers and policymakers about third-party issues and mail order and their impact on community pharmacy in Nebraska.
+- Educates employers and policymakers about third-party issues and mail order and their impact on community pharmacies in Nebraska.

-- collaborates with other Nebraska health care provider groups on issues that impact health care and the patients we serve.
+- Collaborates with other Nebraska healthcare provider groups on issues impacting healthcare and our patients.

 Led by NPA member, Jim Wilson, RP, this group meets to evaluate the provisions of the ballot initiative.

 Led by Compound Network Chair, Tim Redline, PharmD, this group meets to discuss PBM issues.